Tailored Support

 I’m part of the LGBTQIA+ community.
 Where can I get inclusive support and advice on sexual healthcare?

-See this topic for more information on supporting LGBTQIA+ international students.
+See this topic for more information on supporting LGBTQIA+ cross-border learners.
 Just the Facts have a list of sexual health support services specifically tailored for the rainbow community.
 Reassure students that in New Zealand, medical professionals are generally open and accepting of students of all ages, cultures, genders and sexual orientations.

 5. Summary

 This topic has helped international education practitioners adopt a more tailored approach to advising international students about sexual healthcare in Aotearoa.
 This will help protect students from harm, and ensure they know how to remain healthy.
-The following resources may be useful for readers who want to learn more, or for sharing with your international students.
+The following resources may be useful for readers who want to learn more, or for sharing with your cross-border learners.

 6. References